 How do I know if I should accept an article?

 3 Important Benefits of Accepting Guest Posts on Your Site

 Business owners are really busy managing their companies.
-It does not leave them time to sit and write.
-If you are a small business owner, you know what I am talking about.
+It doesn’t leave them time to sit and write.
+If you are a small business owner, you know what I’m talking about.
 Having guest writers on your blog gives you the chance to relax—or to focus on other important aspects of your business.

 Every well-known writer will bring their audience with them.
 Sometimes it will be small, but any new audience is always welcome.

 Important Aspects to Consider When Accepting Guest Posts on Your Blog

 - • Create guest post guidelines.
 Include important points such as:

 - - Content should be 100% original: no plagiarism, no self-plagiarism, not published on other sites.

 - - Pitch-free (self-promotional pieces will not be published).